mmanela/diffplex/README.md

 ```
 xmlns:diffplex="clr-namespace:DiffPlex.Wpf.Controls;assembly=DiffPlex.Wpf"
 ```

-Then you can add one of following controls in UI.

 - `DiffViewer` Textual diffs viewer control with view mode switching by setting an old text and a new text to diff.
 - `SideBySideDiffViewer` Side-by-side (splitted) textual diffs viewer control by setting a diff model `SideBySideDiffModel`.